 LNG and Petrochemical Jobs

 Growth in LNG continues to create demand for process engineers, plant operators, and maintenance specialists.
 According to Deloitte, scaling US LNG is one of the five defining industry trends for 2026.
-Skills developed in upstream and downstream oil and gas, from pipeline management to refining, carry directly across into this space.
+Skills developed in upstream and downstream oil and gas, from pipeline management to refining, carry directly across this space.

 USA Construction Jobs